 Maritime accidents on these vessels can be caused by a variety of factors, from fires and explosions to equipment malfunctions and slippery surfaces.
 Even if you were partially responsible for your accident, you can usually recover compensation.
 In situations where your employer made only a small mistake, they can usually still be held liable for their role in your accident.

-Types of Accident Injuries
+Common Types of Florida Maritime Injuries

 Unfortunately, maritime accidents often result in terrible injuries.
 People may suffer harm that prevents them from working and enjoying life the way they did before the accident.

-Maritime accidents may result in these injuries:
+The most common maritime accidents may result in these injuries: